backslash-f/simage/README.md

 ```

 ### Optional Settings
-To overwrite the default settings, it's possible to pass a custom `SImageSettings` instance as argument to the functions:
+To overwrite the default settings, it's possible to pass in a custom `SImageSettings` instance as argument to functions.
+For example:
 ```
 SImage.combineImages(source:👉🏻settings:👈🏻completion:)
 ```